Algorithms and Complexity for Computing Nash Equilibria in Adversarial Team Games: Preliminaries

 Any team-maxmin equilibrium yields the same value~\citep{VonStengel97:Team}, denoted by $U_{\textrm{maxmin}}$.
 Similarly, a team-minmax equilibrium $(\vec{x}^*,\vec{y}^*) \in \calX \times \calY$ satisfies

 Any team-minmax equilibrium yields the same value, namely $U_{\textrm{minmax}}$.
-But, unlike two-player zero-sum games, team games do not enjoy a minimax theorem.
+However, unlike two-player zero-sum games, team games do not enjoy a minimax theorem.
 That is, while $U_{\textrm{minmax}} \geq U_{\textrm{maxmin}}$ (by weak duality), equality does not hold in general~\citep{SchulmanV19}.

 \begin{remark}[Succinct representation] A standard issue encountered in multiplayer games is that the utility tensors describing the game have size that scales exponentially with the number of players.
 As is common, we will bypass this issue by focusing on multiplayer two-team zero-sum games that have the \emph{polynomial expectation property}~\citep{Papadimitriou08:Computing}, formalized below (\Cref{assumption:polexp}).
-This property is known to hold for most classes of succinctly representable games~\citep{Papadimitriou08:Computing}, albeit not for all~\citep{Daskalakis06:The}. \end{remark}
+This property is known to hold for most classes of succinctly representable games~\citep{Papadimitriou08:Computing}, albeit not for all~\citep{Daskalakis06:The}.
+Formally, a succinct game $\Gamma$ is given implicitly through the use of an input $\mathcal{I}$.
+We assume throughout that the game is of \emph{polynomial type}, meaning that both the number of players $n$ and the action set of each player are polynomial in the size of the input $\mathcal{I}$; numerous such examples are given by~\citet{Papadimitriou08:Computing}.
+Naturally, when we say that an algorithm is polynomial, it is with respect to the size of the input $\mathcal{I}$, the succinct representation of $\Gamma$.
+Finally, we assume throughout that $| \mathcal{I} | \leq \poly(n, \sum_{i=1}^n |\calA_i|, |\calB|)$.